matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

        Optional list of excluded IP addresses (or IP address ranges).

 - *Returns:*  `string` &mdash;
-    Last (non-excluded) IP address in the list.
+    Last (non-excluded) IP address in the list or an empty string if all given IPs are excluded.